 See waterfalls, rainforests, lush flower farms and botanical gardens in Hilo, explore the calm and clear water off of Kona, or view Kilauea, one of the world’s most active volcanoes, in Hawaii Volcanoes National Park.

-Best Hawaiian Island for Warm Water and Soft Sand
+Best Island in Hawaii for Warm Water and Soft Sand